ioof-holdings/redux-subspace/README.md

 ## Caveats

 * You cannot use `root` as a field in your state.
-It will be replaces with the root of the state tree.
+It will be replaced with the root of the state tree.
 Sorry.
 * We assume you are using redux-thunk if you dispatch a function as an action.
 If you're not, please submit a pull request adding compatibility with your middleware of choice, without breaking thunk for us.